Good to know....

 - experience: a guide has to be an expert, having travelled extensively the area covered by his/her services.
 He/she should know the best way to reach a venue, how long it would take, where my hotel is, where are the good restaurants….

 - lastly, and this is not a requirement (as I respect privacy and discretion) but a wish: a guide is a living “component” of the country I’m visiting and learning a bit about his/her life is another way to understand this country.
 I’m always curious to know about his/her studies, travels, family… what he/she likes eating or doing in his/her free time and if these aspects are unusual or common in that country.

 Once you have chosen the perfect guide, another hard part of the planning is choosing the perfect activity!!!
-Of course, trust your tour guide, but he/she needs some help to know what you like.
+Trust your tour guide, but he/she needs some help to know what you like.

 - You do not need to visit an art museum if you never do that in your everyday life.
 Be honest with yourself, there’s nothing wrong in disliking art and finding history boring.
 If you like markets and trekking, just to name something else, tell your guide and there might be wonderful opportunities (a personal example: in my recent trip to Bali, one of the main attraction was the Monkey Forest, everybody goes there, but I do not like animals and on top I was scared … so, I struck it through without ceremony)

 - Touristy things: everywhere you go there will be touristy activities; most of them are grounded on the history and traditions of the city you are visiting (for instance: a gladiator class in Rome or a Mozart concert in Wien), so do not spurn something just because only tourists would be there.
 But make sure of the quality of the show before spending money there: again, your guide can be helpful.